Compliance

 Structure

-A Compliance Committee is comprised of members from the Board of Managing Executive Officers and Controlling Supervisors.
+A Board of Management is comprised of members from the Board of Managing Executive Officers and Controlling Supervisors.
 The goal is to promote group-wide compliance from a management perspective.
 A Compliance Promotion Committee has also been established as a sub-committee, which considers specific initiatives, and the Legal and Compliance Department promotes compliance throughout the group as a whole.

 Compliance promotion cycle